jcardibofth2k/Gopro336a/README.md

 It is NOT buildable (and never will be unless someone else does it)

-As stated earlier, this deobf is remapped.
+As stated earlier, this deobf is remapped to the minecraft mappings.
 Dont get the remaped "Field*****" names confused with the minecraft mapping names, or else you will look really dumb.

 Skiding is cringe